Join as an experienced officer

 If you trained in Ontario

-If you graduated from the Ontario Police College, you are exempt from recruit training.
+If you graduated from the Basic Constable Training (BCT) program at the Ontario Police College, you are exempt from recruit training.

 If you trained outside of Ontario